MichelleGri/la-boulangerie/README.md

 ![order-Online-button](README-files/design/order-online-button.JPG)

-The ‘send message’ button on the contact us page is styled differently to the order online button.
+The ‘Send Message’ button on the contact us page is styled differently to the order online button.
 This is to ensure there are distinct differences between the two buttons so that they do not cause confusion.
-The background colour on the ‘send message’ button is grey, with white text.
+The background colour on the ‘Send Message’ button is grey, with white text.
 There is a hover effect that changes the background colour to white and the text to grey.
+The corners have been rounded to match with all images on the site.

 ![send-message-button](README-files/design/send-message-button.JPG)